 About Radio Ink

-Radio Ink Magazine is a radio-industry trade publication that is published 12x a year for the radio management sector of the radio broadcasting industry.
+Radio Ink Magazine is a radio-industry trade publication that is published 12x a year for the management sector of the radio broadcasting industry.
 Its mission is to provide relevant management information, tips, and ideas for those operating radio stations.
-Radio Ink also produces free daily headlines, which are emailed Monday-Friday, and radio conferences, including Forecast and the Hispanic Radio Conference.
+Radio Ink also produces free daily headlines, the Radio Wrap week in review, and conferences – including Forecast and the Hispanic Radio Conference.

-Radio Ink has become known for its industry leadership, controversial editorials, and its annual list issues, such as the “40 Most Powerful People in Radio” and “The Most Influential Women in Radio.”
+The publication has become known for its industry leadership, thought-provoking editorials, and annual lists, such as the “40 Most Powerful People in Radio” and “The Most Influential Women in Radio.”
 Radio Ink prides itself on creating change within the radio industry through the exposure of fresh ideas and leadership.

-The history of Radio Ink dates back to 1986 at which time Eric Rhoads was operating a company that sold mobile broadcast studios to the radio industry.
+The history of Radio Ink dates back to 1986 when Eric Rhoads was operating a company that sold mobile broadcast studios.
 While marketing this company, he tried advertising in a little-known publication called The Pulse of Broadcasting.

 Following a substantial campaign with the magazine, Rhoads decided to meet with the publisher to discuss why he had seen no measurable results.
 During the meeting, he learned that the publication was floundering and not mailing the number of issues it claimed.